Victoria, Texas Defective Medical Devices Attorneys

 In cases involving defective medical devices, the issue may be one of foreseeability: should a manufacturer have realized dangers associated with the design of cables, batteries, circuitry, materials, or fail-safe options?
 In order to answer these questions, our lawyers consult design engineers, chemists, materials experts, and others in order to expose negligence on the part of medical device manufacturers.

-If you have questions regarding the legal options available to injury victims of defective medical devices, contact Cole, Cole & Easley today and schedule a free consultation to discuss your case.
+If you have questions regarding the legal options available to injury victims of defective medical devices, contact Cole, Easley, Sciba & Williams today and schedule a free consultation to discuss your case.